Undergraduate Advising and Resources

 PLEASE NOTE: ALL advising for Liberal Arts students with 61+ hours has moved to the Liberal Arts C.L.A.S.S.
 Center.

-For advising and registration for CRW majors, and for Department Approvals, you should now contact the CRW advisor in the C.L.A.S.S.
+For advising and registration for CRW majors, and all CRW Department Approvals, please contact the CRW advisor in the C.L.A.S.S.
 Center, Mr. Jesús Ortega, at <email@example.com>.

 To schedule your own advising appointment with Mr. Ortega, follow this link: https://calendly.com/jortega4/30min